opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 ---------------------------------

-Follow the instructions in section `Installing Dovetail on the Test Host`_ and `Running the CVP Test Suite`_ by replacing the docker images with new_tags,
+Follow the instructions in section `Installing Dovetail on the Test Host`_ and `Running the OVP Test Suite`_ by replacing the docker images with new_tags,

 .. code-block:: bash